“I’m not really into food,” Ajay told me. “In fact, when I travel, I think food is a waste of time.” I tried not to be personally offended.

-This lunch would highlight the very best in Filipino cuisine, and I strategically positioned myself in a seat across the table from Ajay as the dishes began appearing onto the table before us.
+This lunch would highlight the very best of Filipino food, and I strategically positioned myself in a seat across the table from Ajay as the dishes began appearing onto the table before us.

 First up, an easy introduction to Filipino food.
-A pineapple mint shake typically served as a welcome drink.
+A pineapple mint shakes is typically served as a welcome drink.
 Universally loved, this one needed no help getting everyone to agree how great it was.

 Then, servers carried out the next course–fish skin tacos.
-I was eager to try these, because I had never heard of them before.
-Deep fried fish skins served as taco shells, which you added freshly made ceviche to before enjoying.
-Personally, I loved the ceviche, but the group agreed that the fried fish skins was just okay.
+I was eager to try these because I had never heard of them before.
+Deep-fried fish skins served as taco shells, which you added freshly made ceviche to before enjoying.
+Personally, I loved the ceviche, but the group agreed that the fried fish skins were just okay.

 Platefuls of sotanghon guisado came out next.
 This dish is made of spicy noodles and served with lime to squeeze over the top before mixing and eating.

 Next up was the dish that made Zubuchon famous.
-I could write an entire separate post just about lechon.
-I could probably write an entire novel about lechon.
+I could write an entirely separate post just about Lechon.
+I could probably write an entire novel about Lechon.

 The dish is roasted suckling pig, skin on, fatty.
 Lechon is actually the national dish of the Philippines, and the region we were in is famous for having the best.
 What’s more, Zubuchon itself is famous for having the best in the region, perhaps the best in the world.

-We were served not one, but two types of lechon.
+We were served not one, but two types of Lechon.
 My favorite was the boneless spicy version.
-The lechon was another dish that everyone at the table could agree on.
+The Lechon was a Filipino food winner that everyone at the table could agree on.

 And finally, dessert.
-We were served biko, which is a traditional Filipino dessert made of sticky rice, coconut milk and brown sugar.
+We were served biko, which is a traditional Filipino food served as dessert, made of sticky rice, coconut milk, and brown sugar.
 I’ve mentioned before that I’m not much of a dessert person, and this dish didn’t sway me much.
 It was very sweet, probably as desserts should be, but was not to my taste.